 One of the practical application among many are finding lexicographically largest and smallest of Strings i.e String appearing first in dictionary or last.

-The word occuring 1st in dict. among given is : algorithm The word occuring last in dict. among given is : programming
+The word occurring 1st in dict. among given is : algorithm The word occurring last in dict. among given is : programming

 This article is contributed by Manjeet Singh.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.